Revisory remarks on the species of Siciliaria Vest from N. W. Sicily

 In collections from the nineteenth century the localities given on the labels have often turned out to be wrong.
 In this article only locality data given by collectors, who in my opinion are reliable, are used.
 In any case, I had to rely on those data, because until now I had not the opportunity to collect in this region.

-Siciliaria Vest and Charpentieria Stabile are separated as genera; for the arguments see Nordsieck (2013) and the website art.
-Delimini Italy.
+Siciliaria Vest and Charpentieria Stabile are separated as genera; for the arguments see Nordsieck (2013).
 The DNA analyses of Uit de Weerd & Gittenberger (2013: tree fig. 3) and Hausdorf (unpubl.: tree based on 16S mtDNA analysis) confirm this separation; in both trees Charpentieria appears as sister group of a clade including Siciliaria and Delima Hartmann.
-In Hausdorf's tree Siciliaria (S.) species come out in two separate subclades, one with S. septemplicata and S. leucophryna, the other with three species of the nobilis subgroup.
+For a recent DNA analysis of Siciliaria species and its discussion see website art. on DNA studies.

 The examination of the genital morphology of several Siciliaria species (listed in Nordsieck 2002: 27) had the result that the genitalia of all species are similar.
-Compared with the species of the other Siciliaria subgenera (except S. (Mauritanica) O. Boettger), the three examined species of Siciliaria (S.) (S. grohmanniana, S. calcarae, S. nobilis) have a relatively short diverticulum of bursa copulatrix in common.
-A character which with regard to the results of Hausdorf's analysis gains in importance is the development of the allospermiduct (a similar case as in Cochlodina, see website art.
-Cochlodina diversity).
-In S. calcarae and S. nobilis (also in the examined S. (Mauritanica) species) the allospermiduct is not widened along the spermoviduct, in S. grohmanniana , like in all other examined Siciliaria species, it is widened along the spermoviduct.
+Compared with the species of the other Siciliaria subgenera (except S. (Mauritanica) O. Boettger), the three examined species of Siciliaria (S.) and S. (Sicania) (S. grohmanniana, S. calcarae, S. nobilis) have a relatively short diverticulum of bursa copulatrix in common.

 1. Diagnoses and distribution

-In the following the diagnoses of the species of Siciliaria (S.) and their distribution, as far as known from the examined material, are given.
+In the following the diagnoses of the species of Siciliaria from N. W. Sicily and their distribution, as far as known from the examined material, are given.
 In notes, geographic forms which could have subspecific rank are characterized.
 Among them, there are several forms which have probably originated by interspecies hybridization (see chapter 2.).

 The following shell characters have turned out to be informative for species diagnoses (see figs. 1-7):